ocharles/blog/guest-posts/2013-12-21-24-days-of-hackage-contravariant.md

 In Haskell, we like to be able to reason about our code, so most type classes come with corresponding *laws*.
-The laws that the instance is required to satisfy are dual to the `Functor' laws.
+The laws that the instance is required to satisfy are dual to the `Functor` laws.
 First, let's recall what the `Functor` laws are:

 * `fmap id = id`